almeida-matheus/nam/README.md

 <br>

 ## About the project
-Nam is an interface for viewing terminal commands with their main parameters
+Nam is a command line tool to view simpler command help pages, with a focus on practical examples.

 <img src="./assets/nam.gif" alt="nam">

 <!-- USAGE -->